 Should I get vaccinated for COVID-19?

 It’s recommended that all adults ages 18 and up get vaccinated for COVID-19 once a vaccine is available to them, as well as children ages 5 and up.
-The Pfizer vaccine is available to those ages 12 and up.
+The Pfizer vaccine is available to those ages 5 and up.
 The quickest way to achieve herd immunity and return to a more normal daily life is for the majority of the population to get vaccinated.
 If you have concerns about receiving the vaccine, talk to your primary care provider.